import requests

 print(f"Request failed: {e}")

-# Get station name and elevation from metdata dataframe
+# Get station name and elevation from metadata dataframe

 # Fetch data for site01 (elevation 256) and site09 (elevation 277), using limit=10000